Comcast/money/README.md

 with 0.8.x, in particular the configuration.
 See the `sample` for information on usage and configuration changes.

+**In-progress**
+Currently updating the documentation to be current.
+A lot of out of data material in the wiki.

+## What it has

+- *http-client* - support for apache http clients, to inject money and/or B3 http headers seamlessly
+- *java-servlet* - support for java servlet filters, to automatically parse money and/or B3 http headers from HTTP requests, and inject them into your process to continue the trace
+- *akka* - support for instrumenting akka actor applications for trace continuations
+- *avro* - support for serialization of money data to avro
+- *spring* - easily instrument your applications using Spring AOP / spring beans.
+Sample MVC application included under `samples` directory
+- *aspectj* - use java annotations and aspectj to non-intrusively add distributed tracing to your application
+- *kafka* - we do provide support for sending money data directly to kafka.  **Note: this module is dated and could use some love**

+You can also find [Go-lang](https://github.com/Comcast/golang-money) support as well in a separate repository.

 ## Distributed Tracing Reads
 [Distributed Trace For Video Systems](http://www.nctatechnicalpapers.com/Paper/2015/2015-distributed-trace-for-video-systems/download)